rose-lake/GitTDE/Git-TDE.md

 - `git commit -m "your-commit-message"`
 - `git commit -am "your commit message"` -- the `-a` automatically stages and commits, but this only works if the file in question has already been initially committed, this doesn't pick up new files.
 The way you can tell is by looking at `git diff` versus `git status`.
 But please note that the `-a` option does pick up deleted files.

+## Untangling a working tree into atomic commits
+Suppose you've been working away on your local branch and when it comes time to commit, you realize you have several unrelated changes all living together in your currnet working copy.
+How to untangle things into atomic commits?
+The patch option is super helpful for stashing or staging just part of your WIP working tree!
+- `git stash -p -m "your stash message"` (then, later, you unstash the rest and commit it, too)
+- `git add -p`

 ## Oops!
 I forgot something!...

 ### Just for the prior commit